PrimeSolar/shopping-app/README.md

   <img src="assets/coffee.jpg" width="370" height="auto" alt="Buy Me a Coffee"/>
 </a>

-Thank you for your support!
+&nbsp;&nbsp;Thank you for your support!
 Together, we can create something wonderful! 💖

 <a name="contact-me"></a>

-## Contact Me 💬
+## Contact Me

 &nbsp;&nbsp;LinkedIn [@PepsiCo](https://www.linkedin.com/in/PepsiCo/)